-LH South- The vehicle line for pick-ups runs along the West side of the building, parallel to Summit Rd.
-Students will be dismissed through the library doors by staff members to their vehicles.
+Everest Elementary- The vehicle line for pick-ups runs along the North side of the building, parallel to the tennis courts and baseball fields.
+Students will be dismissed through the North gymnasium doors by staff members to their vehicles.

-- · Written notification (written note, email, or fax) is required if you wish to pick up your student at the end of the day in our express pick-up line. - · We need to receive this notification by 2:00 p.m. to allow time to process the change of plans. - The pick up line begins promptly at 3:30 p.m. every day and ends at 3:50 p.m. - · If you are late 3 times picking your student up from the express pick-up line, you will no longer be permitted to use this service, as we do not have staff to watch the students after 3:50 p.m.
+Written notification (written note, email, or fax) is required if you wish to pick up your student at the end of the day in our express pick-up line.

+• We need to receive this notification by 2:00 p.m. to allow time to process the change of plans.

+- The pick up line begins promptly at 3:40 p.m. every day and ends at 3:50 p.m. - If you are late 3 times picking your student up from the express pick-up line, you will no longer be permitted to use this service, as we do not have staff to watch the students after 3:50 p.m.
 If you need before/after school child care we do have a YMCA latchkey program at our building.
 Contact the YMCA for more information regarding this program at 740-927-3365.